Category: Obesity

 Types of Minimally Invasive Surgery

 Several techniques fall under the umbrella of MIS.
 The best option depends on the patient’s condition, overall health, and the surgeon’s recommendation.
+Many minimally invasive techniques require specialized training and equipment, which can affect their availability.

 Laparoscopic Surgery